Mike Watson (poker player): World Poker Tour

-As of 2014, his total live tournament winnings exceed $7,200,000.

 European Poker Tour

 Watson finished 3rd in 2008 EPT London High Roller Showdown, taking home $422,750.
 The final table included notable professionals Jason Mercier, John Juanda, Scotty Nguyen, David Benyamine, and Isabelle Mercier.

 He won the PokerStars Caribbean Adventure in 2016 for over $700,000.

+In 2023, Watson won the main event at EPT Monte Carlo for €749,425, becoming the third ever person to win two EPT main events.

+World Series of Poker

+Watson secured his first ever WSOP bracelet on July 8, 2024 after winning the $1,000 No-Limit Hold 'Em 6-Max Online Championship.
+The win made him the 10th person to achieve a Triple Crown, having previously won titles in both the WPT and EPT.

+In addition to a bracelet, Watson has accumulated 88 cashes and 25 final tables in WSOP events worth a combined $3,792,962 in earnings.